 Insurance for a Working Holiday in Japan

-I personally always get some sort of insurance before I go abroad – no matter if it’s for a short trip, a long backpacking stint, or moving for a while.
+I personally always get a Japan travel insurance – no matter if it’s for a short trip, a long backpacking stint, or moving for a while.
 It’s helped me out more than a few times, and I’d hate to think of anyone finding themselves in a less than ideal situation without it!

 We love WorldNomads for anyone who’s not sure of which company to go with.
 Everything is super easy to navigate, understand, PLUS they cover all your typical working holiday abroad activities.
 It’s a winner!